scds/intro-python/lessons/lesson3d.md

 <iframe height="416" width="100%" allowfullscreen frameborder=0 src="https://echo360.ca/media/a65689c0-c35c-4f33-9c12-f0ac97883f54/public?autoplay=false&automute=false"></iframe>
 [View original here.](https://echo360.ca/media/a65689c0-c35c-4f33-9c12-f0ac97883f54/public?autoplay=false&automute=false) -->

-## Containers
-Suppose we had to keep track of the class average.
-We can't just make a variable for each mark, because there could be dozens, maybe hundreds of marks to store.
-This is where containers come in.

-Containers can hold an arbitrary amount of data.
-There are different kinds of containers, and we'll be going over 4 of them today.
-Lists, tuples, sets, and dictionaries.

 ## Lists
 Lists are the most common type of container because of their ease of use.

 They can hold any number of objects, which can also change throughout the program.
-This means that we can add and remove data to the list after its initial declaration.
+This means that we can add and remove data from the list after its initial declaration.

 The contents of a list are also ordered.

 {: .note }
-> In the context of containers, for a container to be ordered means that there's always a "first" element, followed by a "next" element.
+> In the context of containers, for a container to be ordered, there's always a "first" element, followed by a "next" element.
 >
 > It **does not** mean that it sorts the data.